-Sigma Theta Tau is the international honor society in nursing that promotes excellence in academic scholarship, research, and clinical nursing.
+Sigma Theta Tau International is the international honor society in nursing that promotes excellence in academic scholarship, research, and clinical nursing.
 Students must be nominated to become a member of the Gamma Psi Chapter (Hawaii).

 Mission & Vision

 The mission of the Honor Society of Nursing, Sigma Theta Tau International, is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.